mjrio/mjr-frontend-jest/slides.md

 ---

 # Instant feedback
-> Speed it not the main factor
+> Speed is not the main factor

 ----